henningsieh/growagram-v2/docs/prd/notifications-system-refactoring.md

 The current notifications system in GrowAGram lacks clean architecture and maintainability.
 This document outlines requirements for refactoring the notifications feature to create a more organized, maintainable, and scalable system while preserving all existing functionality.

-## 2. Problem Statement
+## 2. Problem Statement ✅ RESOLVED

-The current implementation of the notifications feature has several issues:
+~~The original implementation of the notifications feature had several issues:~~

-- Complex and difficult-to-follow code flow in `getNotificationText` and `getNotificationHref`
+- ~~Complex and difficult-to-follow code flow in `getNotificationText` and `getNotificationHref`~~ ✅ **FIXED**: Server-side notification service eliminates client-side text/href logic
-- Unclear recipient selection logic scattered throughout the codebase
+- ~~Unclear recipient selection logic scattered throughout the codebase~~ ✅ **FIXED**: Centralized `NotificationRecipientResolver` class
-- Lack of clear domain model for notification types and their relationships to entities
+- ~~Lack of clear domain model for notification types and their relationships to entities~~ ✅ **FIXED**: Factory pattern with clear notification types
-- Tightly coupled notification generation and delivery logic
+- ~~Tightly coupled notification generation and delivery logic~~ ✅ **FIXED**: Separated concerns with factory-based architecture
-- Non-standardized approach to URL generation for different notification types
+- ~~Non-standardized approach to URL generation for different notification types~~ ✅ **FIXED**: `NotificationUrlGenerator` and server-side URL generation

-These issues make the code difficult to maintain, extend with new notification types, and debug when problems arise.
+**All original problems have been resolved.** The notification system now features clean architecture, server-side text/href generation, and fully translated notifications delivered ready-to-display to the frontend.

 ## 3. User Stories